Veritiv (VRTV) Gains But Lags Market: What You Should Know

-Wall Street will be looking for positivity from Veritiv as it approaches its next earnings report date.
-On that day, Veritiv is projected to report earnings of $5.44 per share, which would represent year-over-year growth of 48.23%.
+Veritiv will be looking to display strength as it nears its next earnings release, which is expected to be February 28, 2023.
+In that report, analysts expect Veritiv to post earnings of $5.44 per share.
+This would mark year-over-year growth of 48.23%.

 It is also important to note the recent changes to analyst estimates for Veritiv.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-Veritiv is currently sporting a Zacks Rank of #1 (Strong Buy).
+Veritiv currently has a Zacks Rank of #1 (Strong Buy).

-Digging into valuation, Veritiv currently has a Forward P/E ratio of 8.23.
-This represents a discount compared to its industry's average Forward P/E of 9.42.
+Investors should also note Veritiv's current valuation metrics, including its Forward P/E ratio of 7.86.
+Its industry sports an average Forward P/E of 8.38, so we one might conclude that Veritiv is trading at a discount comparatively.

-We can also see that VRTV currently has a PEG ratio of 0.53.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Paper and Related Products was holding an average PEG ratio of 0.83 at yesterday's closing price.
+Investors should also note that VRTV has a PEG ratio of 0.51 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Paper and Related Products stocks are, on average, holding a PEG ratio of 0.82 based on yesterday's closing prices.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.